 The .mts (or .m2ts) files shot by Sony, Canon, JVC or Panasonic AVCHD cameras are highly compressed by H.264 codec and they are very hard to deal with during video editing.
-That's why users usually run into incompatibility issue when using MTS files in Final Cut Pro or can't edit them smoothly after taking some time for importing MTS to FCP 7/X, let alone the non-standard formats of 1080p50 and 1080p60 which FCP does not work with.
-Since ProRes is a lossy video compression format that developed by Apple and it's a appropriate format for smooth editing in Mac, the easy workaround is to convert MTS/M2TS to ProRes for FCP.
+That's why users usually run into incompatibility issue when editing MTS files with a post-production tool like Final Cut Pro X, iMovie, Adobe Premiere Pro, DaVinci Resolve on Mac.
+To make your editing process simpler and less resource-intensive, the easiest and most efficient solution is to transcode MTS/M2TS to Apple ProRes, a lossy video compression format developed by Apple Inc., which is the best "intermediate" or "production" codecs for post-production like editing and rendering on Mac.

 Step 1.
 Add MTS/M2TS files

 Drag and drop your MTS/M2TS files from where you stored to the program.
 Several files can be selected and processed at the same time to save up time.
 Batch conversion is supported so you can add multiple files to convert at a time.

 Step 2.
 Choose ProRes as the output video format

 Now click the Profile icon to reveal output panel.
 And and mouse cursor to Editing Software category.
 You'll find all the five ProRes formats are provided.
 Generally, ProRes or ProRes LT are suitable choices for MTS, M2TS, DV videos shot with camcorders.
 ProRes HQ is usually for film based source media.

 Tip: Click the Settings button and customize proper video/audio parameters if necessary.
 Video size, bitrate and fame rate are flexible and can be adjusted as you like.
 Usually 1920*1080 video size and 30fps video frame rate are recommended for editing.

 Step 3: Select a Location Folder and Convert.